 Past Metro attempts at redevelopment at North Hollywood and Universal City stations failed, in part due to onerous parking requirements required by Metro – and in part due to an economic downturn.

 Metro sees some ridership benefits from park-and-ride lots.
 They enable far-flung commuters to drive a little less, and to take Metro for a portion of a multi-modal trip.
 Unfortunately, according to the recent American Public Transit Association (APTA) review, park-and-ride minimizes the environmental benefits of transit as well as subsidizing higher income transit riders at the expense of others less fortunate.

-If Metro is really committed to fostering great place – or “Transit Oriented Communities” as Phil Washington urges – then the agency will need to show a greater commitment to great first-last mile connections, to housing, to great public spaces.
+If Metro is really committed to fostering great places – or “Transit Oriented Communities” as Phil Washington urges – then the agency will need to show a greater commitment to great first-last mile connections, to housing, to great public spaces.
 In recent years, North Hollywood has become a great walkable neighborhood.
 Metro’s joint development should build on that walkability.

 If Metro is going to require about $50 million worth of improvements from developers, it’s better to invest that money in housing, and first/last mile connectivity for walking, bicycling, bike-share, etc. Better to build great places that Metro riders will want to go to… not just a massive ocean of parking.

 Some parking is probably needed, but, if it’s a popular destination (and it already is) then why the “free” parking?
 If Metro continues to give away hundreds of free NoHo parking spaces, the agency will never know how much parking is really needed.
 As long as parking is free, there will never be enough to meet demand.